 - -loc The location to which password information should be written.
-Valid values for this argument are "db", "device", and "group". "db" tells the command that password information should be changed only in NCM' database. "device" tells the command that the password changes should be made on the device as well and "group" performs the same function as "device" but across all devices in the group. - -ip a.b.c.d where 0 <= a,b,c,d <= 255: An existing device to which this password information should apply. - -host A valid hostname: An existing device to which this password information should apply. - -fqdn A valid Fully Qualified Domain Name: An existing device to which this password information should apply. - -snmpro When used in conjunction with -loc db, this argument is taken as a single community string understood by NCM as the read only community string for the device or network.
-When used in conjunction with -loc device, this argument is taken as a comma-seperated list of read only community strings to be, either set on the device, or appended to an existing list of read only community strings (depends on whether or not the -appendsnmpro flag was supplied.) - -snmprw When used in conjunction with -loc db, this argument is taken as a single community string understood by NCM as the read write community string for the device or network.
-When used in conjunction with -loc device, this argument is taken as a comma-seperated list of read write community strings to be, either set on the device, or appended to an existing list of read write community strings (depends on whether or not the -appendsnmprw flag was supplied.) - -user Username. - -passwd Password. - -enableuser ADDITIONAL username to get to "enable" mode.
+Valid values for this argument are "db", "device", and "group". "db" tells the command that password information should be changed only in the system's database. "device" tells the command that the password changes should be made on the device as well and "group" performs the same function as "device" but across all devices in the group. - -ip a.b.c.d where 0 <= a,b,c,d <= 255.
+You may optionally prefix the IP with SITE: where SITE is the name of the Site the device is in.: An existing device to which this password information should apply. - -host A valid hostname: An existing device to which this password information should apply.

-- -enablepasswd ADDITIONAL password to get to "enable" mode. - -connectionmethods The methods used by NCM to connect to devices.
-Can be telnet, serial_direct, or SSH. - -accessvariables To override variables in the script, such as prompts. - -start YYYY:MM:DD:HH:mm.
+- -fqdn A valid Fully Qualified Domain Name: An existing device to which this password information should apply. - -deviceid A valid device ID: An existing device to which this password information should apply. - -snmpro When used in conjunction with -loc db, this argument is taken as a single community string understood by the system as THE read only community string for the device or network.
+When used in conjunction with -loc device, this argument is taken as a comma-seperated list of read only community strings to be, either set on the device, or appended to an existing list of read only community strings (depends on whether or not the -appendsnmpro flag was supplied.) - -snmprw When used in conjunction with -loc db, this argument is taken as a single community string understood by the system as THE read write community string for the device or network.
+When used in conjunction with -loc device, this argument is taken as a comma-seperated list of read write community strings to be, either set on the device, or appended to an existing list of read write community strings (depends on whether or not the -appendsnmprw flag was supplied.) - -snmpv3user When used in conjunction with -loc db, this argument is taken as the username for snmpv3 access. - -snmpv3authpw When used in conjunction with -loc db, this argument is taken as the authentication password for snmpv3 access. - -snmpv3encryptpw When used in conjunction with -loc db, this argument is taken as the encryption password for snmpv3 access. - -user Username. - -passwd Password. - -enableuser ADDITIONAL username to get to "enable" mode. - -enablepasswd ADDITIONAL password to get to "enable" mode. - -connectionmethods The methods used by the system to connect to devices.
+Can be telnet, serial direct, or SSH. - -accessvariables To override variables in the script, such as prompts. - -start YYYY:MM:DD:HH:mm.
 The first date on which the task will run.
 Use this option only if the argument to the -loc flag is "device". - -appendsnmpro Supply this option if read only community strings should be appended to any existing on the device.
 Use this option only if the argument to the -loc flag is "device". - -appendsnmprw Supply this option if read write community strings should be appended to any existing on the device.
 Use this option only if the argument to the -loc flag is "device". - -sync Indicates that the command should return only after the password change task is complete.
-Do not use this option with -start. - -group The group name for performing this command across all devices in a group. - -rulename The password rule name to apply the access variables to.
+Do not use this option with -start. - -group The group name for performing this command across all devices in a group. - -rulename The password rule name to apply the access variables to mod command script